frenetic-lang/frenetic/guide/NetCore-tutorial.md

 To begin, let's adapt the example from Chapter 1 so that instead of simply acting as a repeater, our switch does some packet rewriting.
-More specifically, let's create a switch that maps connections initiated by host h1 and destined to TCP port 5022 to the standard ssh port 22.
+More specifically, let's create a switch that maps connections initiated by host H1 and destined to TCP port 5022 to the standard SSH port 22.

 In general, packet modifications are written as follows:
 ```